The 'Downton Abbey' Movie Cast Are Sharing Instagram Photos

 “And…we’re off!”

 Dockery has announced previously that the proverbial band was getting back together, and now she is sharing proof with her fans and followers on Instagram.
-But per Downton creator, Julian Fellowes Dockery is not allowed to reveal any part of the plotline.
+But per Downton creator Julian Fellowes, Dockery is not allowed to reveal any part of the plotline.

-Hugh Bonneville, Lord Robert Grantham posted a sweet pic on his Instagram to let people know that he was playing hooky from the set of the Downton Abbey movie because along with Allen Leech (Tom Branson) he stepped out to see Elizabeth McGovern (Lady Cora) in a play in London.
+Hugh Bonneville, Lord Robert Grantham, posted a sweet pic on his Instagram to let people know that he was playing hooky from the set of the Downton Abbey movie because along with Allen Leech (Tom Branson), he stepped out to see Elizabeth McGovern (Lady Cora) in a play in London.

 On his Instagram page, Allen Leech shared another photo with Hugh Bonneville as the two left rehearsals to play nine holes of golf near Highclere Castle with some cast members.
 Joanne Froggatt (Anna Bates) also posted on Instagram to say how happy she is to be back on set.